-This story is by David H. Safford and was part of our 2017 Spring Writing Contest.
+This story is by David H. Safford and won an honorable mention in our 2017 Spring Writing Contest.
 You can find all the Spring Writing Contest stories here.

 At the end of every night, Celestine insisted that she comb her daughter’s hair.

 She had good reason.
 As they braved the hot, sweaty bogs of the Deep South, stubborn bits of nature would stick to them as they hid from men and dogs in gnarled bushes and impenetrable dens of thorn and vine.

 So as the moon fell that night and pink tremors appeared in the east, she took Winnie’s shoulder and said, “Let’s rest here.”

 The girl’s face soured.
 She made to keep walking.

 The mother shook her head and sat cross-legged on a patch of earth between two arching palmettos.